 The AMS Congressional Fellow will bring his/her/their technical background and external perspective to the decision-making process in Congress.
 Prospective Fellows must be cognizant of and demonstrate sensitivity toward political and social issues and have a strong interest in applying personal knowledge toward solutions to societal problems.

-For the Sept.
-2023 - Aug.
-2024 Fellowship year, the stipend will be US$95,824, with allowances for relocation and professional travel, plus a contribution toward health insurance.
+For the September 2024-August 2025 Fellowship year, the stipend will be US$100,479, with allowances for relocation and professional travel, plus a contribution toward health insurance.

-Applications will be accepted September 1, 2022 through February 1, 2023.
+Applications are accepted through February 1, 2024.
 To apply, submit a 2-3 page statement expressing interest and qualifications for the AMS Congressional Fellowship, as well as a current curriculum vitae.
-Candidates should also have three letters of recommendation sent to the AMS by the February 1, 2023 deadline.
+Candidates should also have three letters of recommendation sent to the AMS by the February 1, 2024 deadline.

 AMS Congressional Fellows: